rritec/powerbi/Notebooks/PBI_10_01_row-level security (RLS).md

 # Security
-In any BI application 3 =Tiers of Security required.
+In any BI application 3 Tiers of Security required.
 Those are
 1. Authentication
   - Application username and password is called as Authentication.
 2. Autherization